weaviate/weaviate-io/developers/weaviate/configuration/indexes.md

 | `centroids` | integer | - | The number of centroids to use.
 Reducing the number of centroids will further reduce the size of quantized vectors at the price of recall.
 When using the `kmeans` encoder, centroids is set to 256 or one byte by default in Weaviate. |
 | `encoder` | string | `kmeans` | An object with encoder specific information.
 Here you can specify the `type` of encoder as either `kmeans`(default) or `tile`.
 If using the `tile` encoder you can also specify the `distribution` as `log-normal` (default) or `normal`. |

+### Dynamic ef

+The `ef` parameter controls the size of the approximate nearest neighbors (ANN) list at query time.
+You can configure a specific size or else let Weaviate configure the list dynamically.
+If you choose dynamic `ef`, Weaviate provides several options to control the size of the ANN list.

+The length of the list is determined by the query response limit that you set in your query.
+Weaviate uses the query limit as an anchor and modifies the size of ANN list according to the values you set for the `dynamicEf` parameters.

+- `dynamicEfMin` sets a lower bound on the list length.
+- `dynamicEfMax` sets an upper bound on the list length.
+- `dynamicEfFactor` sets a range for the list.

+-To keep search recall high, the actual dynamic `ef` value stays above `dynamicEfMin` even if the query limit is small enough to suggest a lower value.

 Example of a collection could be [configured in your data schema](/developers/weaviate/configuration/schema-configuration.md):

 ```json